parMaster/zoomrs/README.md

 ## Installation
 Zoomrs can be installed as a systemd service, run in foreground mode or in the docker container.

+## Prerequisites
+### Zoom API credentials
+Zoom API credentials are required to download recordings.
+You can get them at https://marketplace.zoom.us/develop/create.
+You need to create JWT app and copy API key and secret to the configuration file.

+Add the following scopes to the App:

+- `/recording:master`
+- `/recording:read:admin`
+- `/recording:write:admin`
+- `/report:read:admin`

+### Google OAuth credentials
+Google OAuth credentials are required to authenticate users.
+You can get them at https://console.cloud.google.com/apis/credentials.
+You need to create OAuth client ID and copy client ID and secret to the configuration file.
+Mind authorized redirect URIs - local domains are not allowed, so you need to use a public domain name or IP address.

+### Google OAuth authorized users
+You need to specify the list of users that are allowed to access the web frontend.
+Their email addresses should be specified in the configuration file.

 ## Configuration
 See `config/config_example.yaml` for example configuration file, available options and their descriptions.
 Copy it to `config/config.yaml` and edit it to your liking.